Education Committee Report

 By Jason Sanders, PT, DPT, OCS, GCS

 When Private Practice Section (PPS) members are surveyed, the number one reason for membership is their desire for education.
-This desire covers a broad range of arenas within our profession, including public relations and marketing, finance, government affairs, technology, and payment policy just to name a few.
+Arenas for education within our section include public relations, marketing, finance, government affairs, technology, and payment policy, just to name a few.
 It is with this in mind that the PPS Board develops its strategic plan and tasks its volunteer-based committees with meeting the needs of the organization and its membership.
-The portions of the strategic plan tasked to the Education Committee span several realms important to the PPS membership.
-As we strive to develop content that will meet the needs of our membership, it requires development of independent projects within our committee as well as collaboration across multiple other committees.
+The portions of the strategic plan tasked to the Education Committee span several realms important to the PPS membership and require both independent development of projects within our committee as well as collaboration across committees.

-This year the committee continues to develop and manage our ongoing initiatives to provide and promote educational opportunities that advance business aptitude for the physical therapist–owned business.
-In this realm we continue to coordinate the “Essentials to Starting a Private Practice” and the “Taking Your Practice to the Next Level” courses being offered as a pre-conference course at the Combined Sections Meeting (CSM).
-Additionally, in conjunction with PPS staff, we continue to offer monthly webinars on hot topics pertinent to the private practitioner.
-Perhaps our most important ongoing initiative is working with PPS staff to develop and launch the new learning platform.
-It is nearly up and ready to go.
-However, a couple of technical challenges are still being addressed.
+This year the Education Committee continued to develop and manage our ongoing initiatives to provide and promote educational opportunities that advance members’ business aptitude for physical therapist–owned businesses.
+We continue to coordinate the “Essentials to Starting a Private Practice” and the “Taking Your Practice to the Next Level” courses being offered as pre-conference courses at CSM.
+Additionally, in conjunction with PPS staff we continue to mine hot topics to provide monthly webinars for the private practitioner.

-I would like to thank the outgoing chair Zoher Kapasi, outgoing board liaison Jeff Ostrowski, and incoming board liaison Mike Horsfield for their leadership and guidance.
-I would also like to recognize our ongoing committee members Rob Worth and Amy Gulledge, and would like to welcome new members Yogi Matharu, Tim Vidale, and Thomas Carlton.
-We look forward to working together both within our committee and in collaboration with other committees and individuals in an effort to continue to provide and promote educational opportunities that advance the business aptitude for physical therapist–owned business.
+I would like to thank our exiting committee member Rob Worth for all of his efforts and contributions over the past three years.
+I would also like to recognize our current committee members Amy Gulledge, Yogi Matharu, Tim Vidale, and Thomas Carlton.
+In addition, I would like to thank our PPS board liaison Mike Horsfield.
+We look forward to working together both within our committee and in collaboration with other committees and individuals in an effort to continue to provide and promote educational opportunities that advance the business aptitude for physical therapist–owned businesses.